-Santa Monica College offers several child care options for students while they attend classes at SMC.
+Santa Monica College offers several child care options — including free child care through the CCAMPIS program — for students while they attend SMC.
 If you are an SMC student with child care needs, please see the Child Care Services website.
-You may also call, email, or stop by the office of Jenny Trickey, Child Care Services Director.
+You may also call, email, or stop by the office of CCAMPIS Project Manager Gary Huff.

 Santa Monica College has many computer-based services and on-campus computer labs for the benefit of its students.
 The following computer labs are open to all CURRENTLY ENROLLED students:

 The SMC Library (310-434-4254) — provides computers and wired and wireless network connections in the (downstairs near the Reference Desk, 1st Floor North) to access a variety of information resources; and

 The Bundy LRC — Bundy Campus, 3171 S. Bundy Dr., Rm.
 116 (310-434-3440).

 An additional computer lab is open to all currently enrolled students WITH A VALID ASSOCIATED STUDENTS ACTIVITIES STICKER:

 The Cayton Associated Students Computer Lab — Cayton Center 209 (310-434-4615) — provides computers, printers, and a variety of software.